gooch/sustainable_energy_without_the_hot_air/book.md

 scientificdefinitions. *Power is the rate at which something uses energy*.

-Maybe a good way to explain energy and power is by an analogy withwater and water-ﬂow from taps.
+Maybe a good way to explain energy and power is by an analogy withwater and water-flow from taps.
 If you want a drink of water, you want a*volume* of water – one litre, perhaps (if you’re thirsty).
-When you turn on atap, you create a *ﬂow* of water – one litre per minute, say, if the tap yieldsonly a trickle; or 10 litres per minute, from a more generous tap.
+When you turn on atap, you create a *flow* of water – one litre per minute, say, if the tap yieldsonly a trickle; or 10 litres per minute, from a more generous tap.
 You canget the same volume (one litre) either by running the trickling tap for oneminute, or by running the generous tap for one tenth of a minute.
-The*volume* delivered in a particular time is equal to the *ﬂow* multiplied by the
+The*volume* delivered in a particular time is equal to the *flow* multiplied by the

 ![](figure18.png)